-With 23 school districts and 20 law enforcement agencies across San Mateo County, it is essential to share a common language and understanding of immediate response protocols in the event of an emergency in our schools and communities.
-San Mateo County's Big Five protocol provides this shared understanding and has become the cornerstone of emergency response for our nearly 94,000 students across 20 municipalities and unincorporated areas.
+With 23 school districts and 20 law enforcement agencies across San Mateo County, it is essential to share common language and clear understandings of emergency response for our schools and communities.
+San Mateo County's Big Five protocols provide this shared understanding and have become the cornerstone of emergency response for 90,000+ students in public and private school.

-Developed in 2014 after a year-long stakeholder engagement process involving professionals from education, law enforcement, fire, public health, government, and the community at large, the Big Five provides five immediate action responses in any given emergency.
+Developed in 2014 after a year-long stakeholder engagement process involving experts from education, law enforcement, fire, public health, government, and the community at large, the Big Five provides five immediate action responses for any emergency.
 These include Shelter in Place; Drop, Cover, and Hold On; Secure Campus; Lockdown/Barricade; and Evacuation.

 The Big Five is under constant review by the Coalition for Safe Schools and Communities Steering Committee.
-The Steering Committee not only meets monthly, but also analyzes challenges as they arise and makes recommendations.
+The Steering Committee not only meets monthly, but also analyzes emerging challenges and makes recommendations.